What is epistemic inquiry

 Epistemic inquiry involves exploring questions such as:

 What exists?
 How do things happen?
 How do we come to know?
-What can should we do with this knowledge?
+What can or should we do with this knowledge?

 Inquiry and knowledge are unified in this methodology of teaching